 - fever (high temperature) of 38C (100.4F) or above

-- severe pain that develops during a sickle cell crisis that cannot be controlled using over-the-counter painkillers, such as paracetamol or ibuprofen
+- severe pain that develops during a sickle cell crisis that can't be controlled using over-the-counter painkillers

 - breathing difficulties